browserengineering/book/book/embeds.md

 1. Download it from a URL.
 2. Decode it into a buffer in memory.^[I'll get into how this works in a bit;
-for now just think of it like decompressing a zip file.]
+for now just think of decoding as something like decompressing a zip file.]
 3. Lay it out on the page.
 4. Paint it in the right place in the display list.